maurosc3ner/ubt_angular/ubt-angular/README.md

 Run `ng serve` to run the server for the app

 ## To test the app with backend
-Run `npm install` to install updated requirements
+Run `npm install` to install updated requirements.

-Run `ng build` to update last changes of the app
+Run `ng build` to update last changes of the app.

-Run `npm run start:server` to run the node server and the angular app go to `http:localhost:3300` in the browser to use the app
+Run `npm run start:server` to run the node server and the angular app.

+go to `http:localhost:3300` in the browser to use the app.